spectrocloud/librarium/docs/docs-content/clusters/edge/local-ui/cluster-management/create-cluster.md

 - For multi-node clusters, all hosts must be deployed in the same deployment mode.
 For more information, refer to [Deployment Modes](../../../../deployment-modes/deployment-modes.md).

-- For multi-node clusters composed of hosts deployed in agent mode, all hosts must share the same Operating System (OS).
+- All hosts must share the same Operating System (OS).

 ## Prerequisites